trz-maier/iax/README.md

 pip install https://github.com/trz-maier/iax.git
 ```

-If this fails I recommend you clone the repository to your local directory
+If the above fails I recommend you clone the repository to your local directory

 ```bash
 git clone https://github.com/trz-maier/iax